High Asia Herald Report

 They can further their expertise in multiple subspecialties and choose to complete a postgraduate university programme or clinical fellowships from the USA and UK.

-About the institutes and their courses, Dr Tajik there are a number of premier health sciences institutes who offer a graduate (BS or OD) and post-graduate degrees (MS/MPhil) including the King Edward Medical University, Lahore; Khyber Medical University, Peshawar; the University of Lahore, The University of Faisalabad, The Superior University, Lahore; FMH Institute of Allied Health Sciences, Lahore; Rawalpindi Medical University are a few to name.
+About the institutes and their courses, Dr Tajik there are a number of premier health sciences institutes that offer graduate (BS or OD) and post-graduate degrees (MS/MPhil) including the King Edward Medical University, Lahore; Khyber Medical University, Peshawar; the University of Lahore, The University of Faisalabad, The Superior University, Lahore; FMH Institute of Allied Health Sciences, Lahore; Rawalpindi Medical University are a few to name.